xanxer6rB/forge-custom-scripts/README.md

 # forge-custom-scripts
-Custom scripts to run different types of formats and custom sets
+Custom forge scripts to run different types of card formats and custom sets